upsatish/AWSConsoleNavigator/README.md

 - Transit gateway attachment
 - Transit gateway route table

-### Navigate by ARN or resourceType:resourceID or resourceType/resourceID (ARN substring) only
+### Navigate by ARN or resourceType:resourceID or resourceType/resourceID (short ARN / ARN substring) only

-Resources that can be navigated by ARN or service:resourceID or resourceType:resourceID (ARN substring) only:
+Resources that can be navigated by ARN or service:resourceID or resourceType:resourceID (short ARN / ARN substring) only:

 - S3 bucket
 - Codebuild project